jdildy/xgcPyLib/README.md

-/*This will serve as the new data analysis library for XGC*/ Basic Functionality
+This will serve as the new data analysis library for XGC Basic Functionality
   * Query function for listing available diagnostic output and time slices
   * Reader functions for 1D and 2D/3D data, mesh files, equilibrium, etc.